 Jon has been exploring and photographing the Moab area for more than 35 years and has been a Moab resident since 1992.
 He is a working free-lance stock photographer, represented by stock agencies in London, Tokyo, and the U.S., and is a member of the North American Nature Photographers Association (NANPA).
 His first published photo was a two-page spread in National Geographic Magazine in January 1983.
 He has since been published in hundreds of publications world-wide, from the Singapore Times and Ranger Rick Magazine to Geomundo and the Insight Guide Books.
-He was featured in the Showcase section of the May 2008 issue of Outdoor Photographer magazine.
+He has been featured in the Showcase section of Outdoor Photographer magazine.
 His work also appears in the Ancient Images Greeting Card line.
 He has traveled extensively internationally and has photographed in more than 40 countries, but his favorite subject is still the Colorado Plateau.
 He has planned and guided small private photographic tours to England & Scotland, Peru, Bolivia, Chile, Argentina, Australia, and New Zealand, and multi-day photo workshops in Costa Rica, China and the Moab area.
 Most of the year he is guiding private photography tours in the Moab area.

 Jon was a founding partner in the Moab Paper Company and a member of the board of directors of Moab Paper until its sale to Legion Paper.

 He has a great sense of humor, loves meeting people, and works hard to ensure that you have an enjoyable and safe experience with Moab Photo Tours, while working to help you get the ‘shot of a lifetime.’
 He loves to share his knowledge of photography and the Moab area with anyone who will listen!